manthanank/url-shortener-app/README.md

 3. Create a `.env` file in the `backend` directory and add the following:

     ```env
-    PORT=5000
-    MONGODB_URI=mongodb://localhost:27017/urlshortener
+    PORT=3000
     ```

 4. Start the backend server:

     ```bash
-    node index.js
+    node --experimental-require-module --watch index.js
     ```

 ### Frontend

-1. Navigate to the `frontend` directory:
+1. Install the frontend dependencies:

     ```bash
-    cd ../frontend
-    ```

-2. Install the frontend dependencies:

-    ```bash
     npm install
     ```

-3. Start the frontend development server:
+2. Start the frontend development server:

     ```bash
     ng serve
     ```

-The frontend server will run on `http://localhost:4200` and the backend server will run on `http://localhost:5000`.
+The frontend server will run on `http://localhost:4200` and the backend server will run on `http://localhost:3000`.

 ## Usage